Zamiell/stardew-valley/Min-Max_Guide.md

 * Unless you happen to get extremely lucky in getting a [Pink Cake](https://stardewvalleywiki.com/Pink_Cake) from the Saloon garbage can, then you won't be able to give Vincent a loved gift on Spring 10 of year 1.
 * Thus, you would generally want to give him a [Daffodil](https://stardewvalleywiki.com/Daffodil), an [Earth Crystal](https://stardewvalleywiki.com/Earth_Crystal) or a [Parsnip](https://stardewvalleywiki.com/Parsnip).
 * The friendship from a liked gift would be fully depleted on Winter 22 of year 2.
+* Vincent comes out of his room at 9 AM.
 * In this route, it is somewhat convenient to give Vincent a present, since you can fish outside his house and it only wastes a few hours in total.
 * If you plan on waiting until the end of year 2 to accumulate friendship with Vincent, then it is probably not worth it to give him a liked gift.